Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jazz Chisholm and the Miami Marlins take the field on Tuesday at Great American Ball Park against Luke Weaver, who is starting for the Cincinnati Reds.
-First pitch is set for 6:40 PM ET for the second game of a three-game series.
+Spencer Steer and the Cincinnati Reds meet Jazz Chisholm and the Miami Marlins on Wednesday at 12:35 PM ET in the final game of a three-game series.

-The Marlins are -135 moneyline favorites for this matchup against the Reds (+110).
-The game's over/under has been listed at 10.5 runs.
+The favored Reds have -120 moneyline odds against the underdog Marlins, who are listed at +100.
+The over/under is 10 runs for this contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.